guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >```shell
 >docker run -v /data/mysql:var/lib/mysql mysql
 >```

->[!example] --mount option
->```shell
->docker run -it -d -p 5000:5000 --mount type=bind,source="${PWD}/test",target=/app/test big-star-collection:v2
->```
->The source is the location on the host and the target is the location on the container.

-mounts are useful when you need to share code or configurations files between the host machine and the container during development or testing.

-with the `--mount` flag if a directory specified does not exist on the host, it will return an error, but `-v` flag will create it.

 We use this bind Mount during development to reflect changes in our code, into running container instantly.
 Because if the container is running in production on a server, there is no connected source code, which updates while it's running.